omni-us/jsonargparse/DOCUMENTATION.rst

 ----------------------

-For instantiation links, sources can be class groups (added with :py:meth:`.SignatureArguments.add_class_arguments`) or subclass arguments (see :ref:`sub-classes`).
+For instantiation links, sources can be class groups (added with :meth:`add_class_arguments <.SignatureArguments.add_class_arguments>`) or subclass arguments (see :ref:`sub-classes`).
 The source key can be the entire instantiated object or an attribute of the object.
 The target key has to be a single argument and can be inside init_args of a subclass.
-The order of instantiation used by :py:meth:`.ArgumentParser.instantiate_classes` is automatically determined based on the links.
+The order of instantiation used by :meth:`instantiate_classes
+<.ArgumentParser.instantiate_classes>` is automatically determined based on the
+links.
 The set of all instantiation links must be a directed acyclic graph.
 An example would be the following:

 .. testcode::